icorei/Human_activityGS/README.md

 ## Repository structure

-* *R* folder: Contains code (R scripts) for analysis (model fit)
-* *Rdata* folder: Contains R-data files with the raw observations and spatial data
-* *pbs* folder: PBS job files for running the R-code on the [Katana HPC](https://unsw-restech.github.io/index.html) @ [UNSW](https://github.com/unsw-edu-au)
+This repository includes the following folders:

 * *documentation*: R-markdown files and PDF output describing the model fit and analysis

-Code comments are in Spanish and/or English.
+* *env*:
+* *pbs*: PBS job files for running the R-code on the [Katana HPC](https://unsw-restech.github.io/index.html) @ [UNSW](https://github.com/unsw-edu-au)
+* *R*: Contains code (R scripts) for analysis (model fit)
+* *Rdata*: Contains R-data files with the raw observations and spatial data

+Each folder has a README file with instructions in English.
+Files in the documentation folder are written in English.
+Code in folders _env_, _pbs_ and _R_ include comments in Spanish and English.

 #### References

-Goodness of fit and other steps adapted from chapter five of :
-Strimas-Mackey, M., W.M.
+* Strimas-Mackey, M., W.M.
 Hochachka, V. Ruiz-Gutierrez, O.J.
 Robinson, E.T.
 Miller, T. Auer, S. Kelling, D. Fink, A. Johnston.
 2020.
 Best Practices for Using eBird Data.
 Version 1.0. https://cornelllabofornithology.github.io/ebird-best-practices/.
 Cornell Lab of Ornithology, Ithaca, New York. https://doi.org/10.5281/zenodo.3620739